ElizabethKopacheva/CET-W2V/index.md

 ---
-title: Supplementary information for Using community evolution tracking and word2vector techniques to analyse polarization in dynamic discussion networks
+title: Supplementary information for Users’ polarisation in dynamic discussion networks: the case of immigration crisis in Sweden
 output:
   html_document:
     keep_md: true